Take a Picture of the Moon (Digital or Not)

 • Choose dry weather: humid nights (even without visible mist) are worse than dry ones.
 Arizona will be much better than the East Coast.

-Remember that even if you can enhance the lost image contrast in postprocessing, you will be also enhancing, to the same degree, the inherent CCD noise of your camera.
+Remember that even if you can enhance the lost image contrast in postprocessing, you will be also enhancing, to the same degree, the inherent sensor noise of your camera.
 The same holds about sharpness enhancement, therefore the less postprocessing you need to apply to your image to make it presentable, the more presentable it will be.

 Use a telescope